OpenDSA/OpenDSA/RST/en/Glossary.rst

    :sorted:

    2-3 tree
-      A specialized form of the :term:`b-tree` where each internal node has either 2 children or 3 children.
+      A specialized form of the :term:`B-tree` where each internal node has either 2 children or 3 children.
       Key values are ordered to maintain the :term:`binary search tree property`.